 b.
 Consult with classroom teachers and/or local school administrator to develop and maintain academic as well as behavioral management programs.

 c.
 Participate as an active member of the regular faculty of the school, assuming school duties shared by classroom teachers.

 d.
-Conduct in-service programs to the faculty regarding special education, specific program areas, management techniques, IDEA, etc.
+Conduct in-service programs to the faculty regarding special education, specific program areas, management techniques, Individuals with Disabilities Education Act (IDEA), etc.

 e.
-Where appropriate, communicate and work collaboratively with regular educators to support students with disabilities in regular classrooms.
+Communicate and work collaboratively with regular educators to support students with disabilities in regular classrooms.